Key Points

 - 1 in 3 premium pet food buyers value sustainability enough to switch brands

 In fact, pet owners tend to have an even stronger belief in sustainability than non-pet owners.
 Research shows that pet owners are more likely to have concerns about climate change, pursue “green” activities, reduce plastics, recycle, and care about recycled materials in what they purchase.
+Concerned pet parents are increasingly driving demand for more sustainable packaging options as they seek to minimize their environmental footprint.

 Barriers to Sustainable Pet Food Packaging

 While the push for sustainable pet food packaging is gaining momentum, there are significant barriers that make the transition challenging, including cost, durability, and convenience.
+Finding affordable sustainable packaging solutions is crucial for both brands and consumers.

 Consumers report caring about the ease of use when it comes to packaging, including opening and reclosing packages, transporting the food, storing it, and pouring it out.
 Brands can’t overlook these needs in favor of sustainability.
 This is one of the reasons why virgin plastic (made from raw materials) stays so popular in the industry.
 Recycled materials are often less durable, leading to easier ripping and tearing.
+Improving packaging efficiency during production can help overcome some of these barriers by streamlining manufacturing and increasing throughput.

 But the biggest barrier to sustainable pet food packaging is freshness.
 73% of pet owners specifically shop for packaging that preserves freshness.
 Pet food must stay fresh and safe for consumption, often over extended periods.
 Unfortunately, plastic is still the best way to do that.